hanglip/hanglip.github.io/_src/WI_WI.md

 ### The Landini repair/restore  question

 For a long time, we haven't used tractors, at all.
 It's many years since we ploughed, and even when we did, the tractor would stand idle for most days in a year.
 As it is, the Landini has a cracked cylinder head, and that is just the sort of thing that happens to engines that sit cold and dead for months, and then become stressed under load.
-We are faced with a quote of R40k for the repair.
+We are faced with a repair bill.

-We aren't sure this even **can** be done on the Landini, but we hope that there **must** be a forklift engine out there, and there **must** be some forklift batteries out there, and there **must** be someone out there who has converted a petrol or diesel tractor to electric, battery drive.
+What if, instead of a normal cylinder head repair, we replaced the diesal engine with an electric motor?
+We aren't sure this even **can** be done on the Landini, but we _hope_ that, out there we can find:

++ a forklift engine
++ a forklift battery
++ someone who has done this before.

 We don't want something that can drive to town and back.
 We don't even ***need*** a tractor!
 But the Landini is a great looking machine, and it would be a pity to lose it.
-It won't fetch money in its current state: if we could get it going so as to have something to pull the occasional vehicle out of the mud, or tow a trailer when all the other vehicles are deployed, it would be **so** useful.
-However, we have constraints:
+If we could get it going so as to have something to pull the occasional vehicle out of the mud, or tow a trailer when all the other vehicles are deployed, it would be **so** useful.
+However, we have constraints: we ...

-+ there is no hurry
++ are not in a hurry
-+ we don't have money to throw at this project.
++ won't throw money at this project.

-Doing away with the need to buy diesel for it is a good thought!
-At six litres per hour, at R15 per litre and only 20 hours usage per annum, fuel will cost **R1800** p.a. at current prices, and who knows how much, given that diesel price will rise again after COVID-19?

-Then, there is the maintenance factor.
+Using the Landini for all trailer towing on the farm (i.e. every day) could be a massive saving.
+Even with the cost of periodic battery replacement over time, savings can be around R150 per day, or R33k per (220 working days) year.

 We know that electric motors need almost no maintenance.
-In the South African Railways, in 1966, class E1 electric locomotives were just trickling in to the shops for their **first overhauls.** They had been in service ***since 1926 - forty years!***.
-There is a ten-year review of a Nissan Leaf on the internet right now.
-Aside from the owner's other issues (almost none), nothing went wrong in the ten years of owning this car.
-Nothing broke.
-He fixed two punctures!
+In the South African Railways, in 1966, class E1 electric locomotives were just trickling in to the shops for their _first overhauls._ They had been in service ***since 1926 - forty years!***.
+There is a YouTube [ten-year review of a Nissan Leaf](https://www.youtube.com/watch?v=2qPF11PmP8k).
+Nothing went wrong in the ten years of owning this car.
+Nothing broke!
+Assuming regenerative brakes, the brake pads surely lasted much longer.

-With a diesel engine we can't be sure it won't be back in for repairs within a week of its latest overhaul.

-We could install a solar panel for trickle charging, and charge the batteries from the mains at night before use.
-At current prices, charging costs are less than R2 per hour, or R24 per day.
-At 20 days usage, this adds up to R480 - **R1320 less** than diesel over the same period.
-Naturally, we are not sure of these figures, and invite anyone in the know to correct them.

-There is nowhere on the farm that would result in a return trip of more than 20km, so that endurance, under load, is all that we will need.
-We think!

-So, if you know this has been done, and know the person that did it, please let us know.
-Or, if you are knowledgable about such a conversion and feel you can give good advice as to what we need to shop for, and what the result will be like, please let us know.
+So, if you know this has been done, and know the person that did it, or if you are knowledgable about such a conversion and feel you can give good advice as to what we need to shop for, please let us know.
 Even if we don't have time to do it now (we have a lot on our plate in the next year), it is still a worthwhile project going forward.

+<a name="waterlesstoilet"></a>

+### Waterless Toilets

+Chemical toilets are possible: most are not too bulky, but we are left with a chemical disposal problem: the effluent must be disposed of at _disposal points_, meaning that we would need to take smelly, chemical effluent to the dorp.
+Even if Colesberg _has_ such a disposal point, we are not considering this, preferring to somewhow work with nature.

+We looked long and hard at retrofitting our buildings with composting toilets, concluding it is too difficult: too much bashing down of walls, excavating concrete, digging floors.
+We need to look at something else.

+The problem with our longstanding flush toilets is that we _use_ good water in the first place, and then we _pollute_ it in the second place.
+Since we can't easily replace our flush toilets, in what way can we reduce their disadvantages?
+Using grey water for the toilets can help, but that means retrofitting the plumbing ...

+We must work out how to return it to the water table in pristine, or at least good, condition, something that septics don't achieve.
+One way may be leading effluent through reed beds.
+Our Oorlogspoort stream is lined with _fluitjiesriet_.
+We suspect that, like most reeds, it has a huge appetite for water impurities.
+We are looking to lead a trickle of water down a slight incline in an old cropland, through a half-hectare zigzag maze of reeds, returning clean water to the stream or a pond.

+Our plans for the riverine area include buiding a deck for campers.
+Under the deck will be mesh enclosing equipment storage.
+We may erect a tent on the deck, and build a waterless toilet close by.
+We are looking at making our own biochar for that toilet.

+<a name="foodsecurity"></a>

+## Food Security

+Everyone grows _something_ on the farm.
+We all have allotments.
+When we talk about food security, we really mean "for our animals", but that doesn't mean we can't do better for ourselves.
+Sprouted barley fodder has worked, on a tiny scale.
+We are trying to ramp that up before winter dries everything up.